The Best Commission Model for Sales: Structure, Examples, and Benefits

 Evaluating Company Goals and Priorities

 Assessing the company’s goals and priorities is crucial to designing an effective sales commission structure.
-Identifying key performance indicators (KPIs) and revenue targets will create incentives that motivate sales reps to meet these objectives.
+Identifying key performance indicators (KPIs) and revenue targets will incentivize sales reps to meet these objectives.

 A commission structure rewarding sales reps for meeting sales quotas is effective for revenue growth.
 Conversely, rewarding reps for high satisfaction ratings may be more beneficial for improving customer satisfaction.